yusefmosiah/Choir.chat/docs/plan_anonymity_by_default.md

 **Conclusion:**

 Anonymity by default is a core design principle of Choir, one that reflects the platform's commitment to privacy, freedom of expression, and the creation of a truly meritocratic space for the exchange of ideas.
 It's a bold choice in a world where online platforms increasingly demand real-name identification, but it's a choice that has the potential to unlock new levels of creativity, honesty, and collective intelligence.
 By prioritizing anonymity, Choir is not just building a platform; it's building a new model for online interaction, one that empowers individuals and fosters a more open and equitable exchange of ideas.

-This document will be integrated into **Level 1: Basic Mechanics**, as it describes a fundamental aspect of how users interact with the platform and each other.
-It also connects to **Level 3: Value Creation**, as anonymity is a key value proposition for many users, particularly those concerned about privacy and freedom of expression.